191805/feh_CSST1/README.md

     #from PyPI (recommmend)
     pip install feh
 # Quick start
-The input are u, g and i magnitudes and color error.\
+The input are u, g and i magnitudes and color error.
+The three magnitudes can be given from photometric data.
+Color error is based on the assumption that magnitude is independent Gaussian variables, it represents the error of the combination of two magnitudes.
+We recommend such error is not larger than 0.025 mag.\
 If you want to estimate the metallicity of the dwarf stars, you should use dwarf_feh package.
 The output are two files named dwarf_feh_predicted.csv and dwarf_feh_error.csv, the former stores the photometric metallicity and the latter stores the random error of photometric metallicity.\

     #estimate the metallicity of the dwarf stars